 - In The Office (US), Pam gave Jim their first kiss in "The Dundies" while drunk at a work party in a Chili's.
 Jim is surprised but clearly pleased.

-- In an early example of this trope, The X-Files had Mulder hallucinate that he'd travelled back in time and met a World War II-era Scully in the season 6 episode, Triangle.
-Mulder and Scully also kiss to ring in the new year in the early season 7 episode, "Millennium".
+- In an early example of this trope, The X-Files has Mulder hallucinate that he'd travelled back in time and met a World War II-era Scully in the season 6 episode "Triangle".
+Mulder and Scully also kiss to ring in the new year in the early season 7 episode "Millennium".
 Theories differ on exactly when they actually got together, but the general consensus seems to be not before the end of season 7.
 In any case, neither kiss is referenced again.

 - Danny Phantom is the Trope Namer for Fake-Out Make-Out, which Danny and Sam do twice before eventually getting together.

-- In Miraculous Ladybug, Ladybug gives Cat Noir their first kiss to break him out of Dark Cupid's mind control, but she still doesn't figure out that he's the guy she loves and their relationship doesn't change.
+- Ladybug gives Cat Noir their first kiss to break him out of Dark Cupid's mind control, so he completely forgets about it afterwards as a result, while she still doesn't figure out that he's the guy she loves.
+Subsequently, their relationship doesn't change.

 - Another variant occurs in "Oblivio".
 Ladybug and Cat Noir are suffering from Identity Amnesia and discover each other's identities.
 Throughout the episode, the deduce from context clues details from their lives, including their love for each other.
 However, they realize that after defeating Oblivio, they will regain their old memories, but forget everything that led up to his defeat, including each other's identities.
 They kiss each other right before everything resets, which Alya manages to take a picture of and post it on the internet.
 Needless to say, Marinette is horrified when she finds out she consensually kissed Cat Noir while they had amnesia.

-- Teen Titans: When she first came to Earth, the first thing that Starfire did was kiss Robin because her species can learn any language by touching mouths with a speaker.
+- Teen Titans (2003): When she first came to Earth, the first thing that Starfire did was kiss Robin because her species can learn any language by touching mouths with a speaker.
 The two don't share a proper romantic kiss until the Grand Finale.